Site Builder is a legacy product and is no longer available to new Customers. |

 Additional Blocks

-At the bottom of every item or product page, you’ll find two customizable blocks which can be swapped for any of the available blocks, or, simply removed.
+At the bottom of every item or product page, you’ll find two customizable blocks that can be swapped for any available blocks or removed.